EnhaoSun/ESP8266-MQTT-RaspberryPi/README.md

 ## STEP 2: Configure and set up Raspberry pi
-To configure the server environment: first, open the terminal and type
+To configure the server environment:
+First, open the terminal and type
 ```linux
 sudo apt-get update
 ```
 Next, we will need to install a framework called Flask and two packages called flask-socketio and flask-bootstrap to create a website for displaying the data.
 ```linux
 sudo pip install Flask